|

 unable therefore to perform them, he or she becomes a ‘pishach’, a foul wandering ghost, disposed to take revenge

+for its misery upon all living creatures by a variety of malignant acts.
 The object then, of the antyeshthi or funeral rites, which are carried out for twelve days after death, is

 not only to soothe or give shanti (peace) by libations of consecrated water to the troubled spirit, but to furnish the preta